yumidev/maze_solver/README.md

 $ ruby maze_solver.rb
 ```

 - You can modify the maze.
-Open maze1.txt and modify.
+Open maze_map.txt and modify.

 ```
-$ open maze1.txt
+$ open maze_map.txt
 ```